Tuesday, 1 April 2008

 Adams portrait – Gilbert Stuart, 1818

-FASHION: He wore plain and simple clothes.
+FASHION: He dressed with a plainness that bordered on indifference.
 Adams preferred dark colors and high collars.
-He wore a top hat and a frock coat
+He wore a top hat and a frock coat.

 RELATIONSHIPS: Adams had a close bond with his mother, who influenced his views and values.
 He had a distant and strained relationship with his father, who expected much from him.